ramadini/gecode/README.md

 [![Build Status develop](https://api.travis-ci.org/Gecode/gecode.svg?branch=develop)](https://travis-ci.org/Gecode/gecode)

-This repository contains __Dashed__ solver, an extension of Gecode enabling string variables and constraints based on the _dashed string_ representation.
+This repository contains the __Dashed__ solver, an extension of Gecode enabling string variables and constraints based on the _dashed string_ representation.
-We refer to [1,2,3,4,5,6] for more details.
+We refer to [1] for more details.
 Dashed Solver is a re-ingeneering of former _G-String_ solver.

 ## Installation